We do not release menus in advance. We often harvest produce from our fields the same day as your dinner.

 Each event is priced according to the volume of food and style of dining.
 Details and reservations can be processed here.

-We have found that these dinners are not a good setting for children under the age of 10.
-The dinners are generally 3 1/2 hours and we do not have highchairs, additional seating, menus, or activities for children in addition to the meal.
+We have found that these meals are not a good setting for children under the age of 10.
+The dinners are generally 3 1/2 hours; brunch lasts 2 1/2.
+Additionally, we do not have highchairs, additional seating, menus, or activities for children during the meal.

 Start times vary with each event.
 Please reference the event listing and your confirmation email for the most accurate timing.
 Without exception, dinner concludes at 10:00 PM EST. In the summer, most of our staff living on the farm work from nearly sunrise to sundown.
 They need their sleep.
 Accordingly, we ask that you leave quietly and with respect for the people living on and near the farm.